duxsco/gentoo-genkernel-patches/README.md

 These patches allow for the decryption of multiple LUKS encrypted root and swap devices.
 They are based upon: https://bugs.gentoo.org/694778

+Patch 02 is optional.
+It has been created in addition and allows for the [remote decryption over ssh](https://github.com/duxsco/gentoo-installation#remote-unlock) with the use of [dosshd](https://wiki.gentoo.org/wiki/Handbook:AMD64/Blocks/Booting).

 Step by step instructions can be found at https://github.com/duxsco/gentoo-installation#kernel

   1. Store the files under: